Prince Georging, Meflection, and Gobbing: A brief guide to Trump's rhetorical tricks

 The first debate between Hillary Clinton and Donald Trump arrives at a moment in the election season when we've almost stopped believing in words at all.
 This is Trump's gift to America.

 Trump contradicts himself, strips his campaign of coherence, and spins this as a strength.
 He has refined misdirection into a potent political strategy.
 As but one example: Trump said Obama founded ISIS, then clarified later that he was being sarcastic.
 Well, "not that sarcastic," he specified later still.
 His spokespeople sowed more confusion by saying Trump didn't mean what he said.
 Or maybe he did.
 As Katrina Pierson put it, "He hasn't changed his position on immigration.
+He's changed the words that he is saying."

 Keep up, America.